 - Continuous burning in the arm, hand, leg or foot

-- Swelling in the are where there is pain
+- Swelling in the area where there is pain

 - Sensitivity to cold and touch

-- Changes in the temperature of the kin
+- Changes in the temperature of the skin

 - Changes in the colour of skin